dokklib/dokklib/docs/libs/db/many-to-many.md

 # Many-To-Many Queries

 In a many-to-many relation both entities may have multiple relations to other entities of the same type.
-A good example is users and groups, where one users may belong to multiple groups, but one group may have multiple users as well.
+A good example is users and groups, where one user may belong to multiple groups, but groups may have multiple users as well.

 ![Many-to-many relationship example: user and groups](/img/many-to-many.png)